fieldtrip/website/getting_started/othersoftware/simnibs.md

     % cfg.method = ;
     % source = ft_sourceanalysis(cfg, );

-> **Note**
+{% include markup/yellow %}
-There is currently one limitation to the use of leadfields generated with SimNIBS as they do not support nonlinear dipole fitting.
-Hence, this will need to be disabled when running `ft_dipolefitting`.
-However, you can simply compute the leadfield on the full resolution cortical surfaces instead.
+There is currently a limitation to the use of leadfields generated with SimNIBS, as they do not support nonlinear optimization during dipole fitting.
+Hence, this will need to be disabled when running `ft_dipolefitting` by specifying `cfg.nonlinear = 'no'`.
+However, you can compute the leadfield on the full resolution cortical surfaces instead and do a gridsearch over the whole cortical surface.

-redirect_from:
-    - /getting_started/simnibs/
----
+{% include markup/end %}

 ## Work in progress

-**Source model**
+### Source model

-- Include options to write out the transfer matrix so that the results can be used with other source models, e.g., from DUNEuro.
-(The source model is described in the reference at the top of this page.)
+It would be nice to tnclude options to write out the transfer matrix so that the results can be used with other source models, e.g., from DUNEuro.
+The source model is described in the reference at the top of this page.

-**Conductivities**
+### Conductivities

-- It is currently not possible to specify the conductivities through this interface.
+It is currently not possible to specify the conductivities through this interface.
 Consequently, all simulations will use the default conductivities in SimNIBS.